British Girl Bakes Logo

 #3 Let layers cool

-Your cake layers need to cool completely before you use them, which takes several hours.
-Even when they feel cool on the outside, heat is still slowly being released from the middle and that can melt buttercream if you try to frost the cake too soon.
+Your cake layers need to cool completely before you use them, which takes an hour or two.
+Even when they feel cool on the outside, heat is still slowly being released from the middle.
+That heat can melt buttercream if you try to frost them too soon.

 let cakes sit 10 minutes after baking and taking out of oven 10 Tips for your First Cake

-While the cake layers are cooling, prepare your filling and frosting.
+While the cakes are cooling, prepare your filling and frosting.
 My favourite is my 4 Minute Buttercream, which is easy to make, delicious, stores well, and can take on hundreds of flavours.

 make filling and frosting while cake layers cool 10 Tips for your First Cake